DataDog/documentation/content/guides/outliers.md

 #### ScaledDBSCAN

 The distance threshold of the DBSCAN algorithm is independent of the overall scale of the metrics.
 Consider a group of constant time series with values {1000, 1001, 1002, 1005, 1015}.
 The median series will be a constant series at 1002.
-DBSCAN with a tolerance of 3.0 will identify the series at 1015 to be an outlier, even though it may be almost indistinguishable from the other series visually on the graph.
+DBSCAN with a tolerance of 3.0 will identify the series at 1015 to be an outlier, even though it may be almost indistinguishable from the other series visually on the graph when the origin of the y-axis is at 0.

 The ScaledDBSCAN algorithm scales the distance threshold according to the relative magnitudes of the median series and the hosts’ distances to the median series.
 In most situations, it will behave the same as regular DBSCAN does.
 However, when the median series is large compared to the distances to the median series, the distance threshold becomes proportional to the size of the median series.
 As a result, assessing whether two time series are close depends on the scale of the median series.